omarclaflin/LLM_Intrepretability_Integration_Neurons/README.md

 This project investigates whether Large Language Models (LLMs) encode *feature integration* in addition to feature identity (SAE features).

-The research is inspired by the question: "Do LLMs encode feature integration, in addition to feature identity?" as discussed in [Information Space Contains Computations, Not Just Features](https://omarclaflin.com/2025/06/14/information-space-contains-computations-not-just-features/).
+The research is inspired by the question: "Do LLMs encode feature integration, in addition to feature identity?" as discussed in [Information Space Contains Computations, Not Just Features](https://omarclaflin.com/2025/06/14/information-space-contains-computations-not-just-features/) (much more detailed discussion of the motivations for this project).

 ## Project Overview